Four Social Contexts where Women could Lead

 The Greco-Roman world was patriarchal and highly stratified, and women were typically thought to be less capable than men.
 So how is it that some Christian women were able to exercise their ministry gifts, including speaking and leadership gifts, in churches?

 There were a few contexts within broader Roman society where women could function as leaders.
 Some of these contexts shared similarities with the church.
-These similarities helped to minimise difficulties for gifted Christian women to lead and minister in Christian congregations.
+These similarities made it possible for resourceful and gifted Christian women to lead and minister in Christian congregations.
 This article looks at four social contexts of the wider Greco-Roman world where women could lead.

 1. Household and Business